Criminal Defense in Fraud Cases – Legal Assessment, Risks, and Defense Strategies

 Based on the specifics of each individual case, we develop a tailored defense strategy that, in particular, allows the fraud allegation to be assessed objectively and enables our clients to exercise their procedural rights effectively and purposefully.

-Early defense allows the proceedings to be managed in a controlled and focused manner from the outset and is fundamentally important for achieving a favorable outcome.
+Early criminal defence makes it possible to guide proceedings in a controlled and focused manner from the outset and is of fundamental importance for achieving a favourable outcome.

 Contact us

-Fraud (§ 146 of the Austrian Criminal Code) is committed when someone deceives another person about facts, thereby inducing an error and causing financial damage.
+Fraud (section 146 of the Austrian Criminal Code – StGB) is committed where a person deceives another about facts, thereby inducing an error and causing financial loss.
 It is one of the most common offences in property and white-collar criminal law.

-Fraud can be committed as simple fraud, aggravated fraud and/or commercial fraud.
-The classification depends on the amount of damage, the method used and the intent to repeat the offence.
+Fraud may be committed as simple fraud, aggravated fraud and/or commercial fraud.
+The distinction depends on the amount of damage, the manner in which the offence was carried out, and the intention to commit it repeatedly.

 The police investigate the facts of the case, secure evidence and forward it to the public prosecutor’s office.
-The proceedings may end with an indictment, a dismissal of the case or a diversionary resolution.
+The proceedings may conclude with an indictment, a discontinuation of the case, or a diversion.

-Depending on the seriousness of the alleged fraud, measures such as house searches, seizures, telecommunications surveillance or arrests may be ordered or authorised in order to secure evidence and clarify the facts.
+Depending on the seriousness of the alleged fraud, measures such as searches of premises, seizure of property, interception of telecommunications or arrests may be ordered or authorised in order to secure evidence and clarify the facts of the case.

 As soon as an allegation of fraud arises, a lawyer specialising in property and white-collar criminal law should be instructed.
-Early defense can be decisive for the outcome of the proceedings.
+Early defence can be decisive for the outcome of the proceedings.

-Penalties depend on the type and severity of the fraud.
-They range from fines and short prison sentences for simple fraud to several years of imprisonment for aggravated or commercial fraud.
+The penalties depend on the type and seriousness of the fraud.
+They range from fines and short terms of imprisonment in cases of simple fraud to several years’ imprisonment in cases of aggravated or commercial fraud.

-They review the allegations, analyse the evidence, develop an individual defense strategy, handle communication with the authorities and protect the rights of the accused.
+They examine the allegations, analyse the evidential situation, develop an individual defence strategy, handle communication with the authorities, and safeguard the rights of the accused.

-Acting at an early stage makes it possible to strategically manage the proceedings from the outset, effectively assert procedural rights and increase the chances of a favourable outcome.
+Acting at an early stage makes it possible to guide the proceedings in a controlled manner from the outset, to exercise procedural rights effectively, and to improve the prospects of a favourable outcome.

 Related Posts